 For more information about Terry Berland Commercial Acting workshops click here

 To sign up for the Berland Casting newsletter or to communicate any subject you would like covered, click here

 Reproduction or usage of this article on other websites must be credited to Terry Berland, Casting Director.

 Every day great roles are added to the Casting Billboard.
 Below are highlighted projects from this week!

-Rate: $1,000 flat rate | Female/Male, All Ethnicities | Music
+Rate: $500 (2 days) | Female/Male, Various Ethnicities | Internet

 To see all the roles available on the Casting Billboard, LOG IN OR SIGN UP HERE.